Chapter 4: The Rebellion Strikes Black!

 Dante also decided to roast Lucas and STAR WARS EPISODE IV: A NEW HOPE and unknowingly bring the TZ disaster closer with the return of McCarthy-as the Ford linked Dr. Bob Hoak-to the theatres with the Vietnam War experiment altered and TZ disaster foreboding super piranhas of his allegorical horror film, PIRANHA (1978).
 A blockbuster beast filled film that warned Lucas that his attempt to slay the DEATH RACE 2000 and JAWS linked blockbuster beast in STAR WARS EPISODE IV: A NEW HOPE had actually and ironically unleashed the beast.
 A beast that would destroy Lucas if he did not watch out, underlined by the sight of the Lucas linked Paul Grogan-played by Bradford Dillman-being nibbled to death by the mutated piranhas at the end of the film.
 In addition, while implicitly warning sensitive art school trained film artists like Sir Scott and David Lynch-symbolized by John Savage’s Steve and Christopher Walken’s Nick, respectively-to stay away from the crass and money obsessed gamblers of Hollywood in order to avoid being traumatized by the Hollywood hustle like Steve and Nick were traumatized by being forced to play Russian roulette for crass and money obsessed gamblers in the Vietnam War, nonetheless the sight of newly emerging film artists being traumatized by the Vietnam War were yet more ominous memories of the recreated Vietnam War TZ disaster future in the allegorical Michael Cimino film, THE DEER HUNTER (1978).

 Ominous memories of the future returned with Faye Dunaway’s Spielberg cadenced and blockbuster oriented photographer Laura Mars in the innovative but implausible, ‘Eyes’ evoking and implicitly Spielberg roasting allegorical Irv Kershner film, EYES OF LAURA MARS (1978), a film which also alluded to DUEL, JAWS and THE SUGARLAND EXPRESS to affirm its implicit interest in Spielberg.
 Significantly, Mars suffered from strange psychic flashes where she saw murders with sharp tools like ice picks and scissors that usually blinded its victim’s sinister left eyes being committed by the implicitly Spielberg linked John Neville-played by Tommy Lee Jones-linking Mars to Neville in a way that implied that she symbolized the film art of Spielberg.
 These murders were of characters linked to serious film artists like Raul Julia’s Kubrick linked Michael Reisler and Brad Dourif’s implicitly Lucas linked Tommy Ludlow, implying that Kershner was warning Spielberg that his unabashedly commercial film art was going to kill more serious film artists-and even himself, given that the schizophrenic Neville shot himself, in the end.
 Making it implicitly clear why Kershner was a perfect choice to direct the second anti-Spielberg STAR WARS film.
 Ominously, this tormented ability of a Spielberg linked character to see murders committed by another Spielberg linked character also anticipated the obsession with murders and watching murders in the post-1982 film art of Spielberg-particularly in MINORITY REPORT, his murderous and mysterious twentieth anniversary meditation on the TZ disaster, which alluded to ‘Eyes’ and EYES OF LAURA MARS-in another eerie memory of the future.
-Making it all too fitting that that year saw Landis return with the allegorical film, ANIMAL HOUSE (1978), a film that affirmed the conviction of Kubrick that young film artists influenced by MAD magazine would take over cinema.
+Landis also implicitly roasted Spielberg in the allegorical Landis film, ANIMAL HOUSE (1978), a film that no doubt affirmed the implicit conviction of Kubrick that young film artists influenced by MAD magazine would take over cinema.

 Significantly, ANIMAL HOUSE also linked the blutocratic rebels of Delta House to the Rebels of DEATH RACE 2000.
 Indeed, the wild frat boys defeated John Vernon’s Werner Herzog linked Dean Vernon Wormer and the students of Alpha Omega House in the end with a menacing black car that evoked Frankenstein’s Monster in DEATH RACE 2000, openly linking ANIMAL HOUSE and Landis again to a film that infuriated and inspired the film art of Lucas.
 The success of ANIMAL HOUSE also allowed Landis, an equally rebellious student and high school dropout who never got past Grade Nine, to join the bearded New Hollywood brat pack ranks and make more independent films.
 The fact that Lucas and Spielberg had been so negatively linked to Neidermeyer and Marmalard also inspired Spielberg to strike back at Landis the following year with a film that linked Lucas and Spielberg to more positive symbolic alter egos and again reassured New Hollywood film artists and audiences alike that he had not given in to insidious blockbuster lusts and sold out in his riotously allegorical and Ozian themed film roasting film, 1941 (1979).